streetmeat/ghostmcp/README.md

 <summary>More demo videos</summary>
 <br>
 https://github.com/user-attachments/assets/ce39b008-b0ba-45dc-b59b-32e5ce76ac0b

+create a campaign with four random users from the data set execute sequentially

+https://github.com/user-attachments/assets/ebea8689-97a5-427e-9724-8380125a8bed

-fetch a new data set filtered by users with between 500 and 1000 followers who are interested in nostalgia related hashtags limit it to 100 lines wait until its delivered check every minute dont do anything else https://github.com/user-attachments/assets/ebea8689-97a5-427e-9724-8380125a8bed
+fetch a new data set filtered by users with between 500 and 1000 followers who are interested in nostalgia related hashtags limit it to 100 lines wait until its delivered check every minute dont do anything else

 </details>

 ### what is it?